shenyunhang/PPS/README.md

 If you find PPS useful in your research, please consider citing:

 ```
-@inproceedings{Shen_2019_IJCAI,
+@inproceedings{PPS_2019_IJCAI,
-    author = {Yunhang Shen and Rongrong Ji and Xiaopeng Hong and Feng Zheng and Xiaowei Guo and Yongjian Wu and Feiyue Huang},
+    author = {Shen, Yunhang and Ji, Rongrong and Hong, Xiaopeng and Zheng, Feng and Guo, Xiaowei and Wu, Yongjian and Huang, Feiyue},
-    title = {{A Part Power Set Model for Scale-Free Person Retrieval}},
+    title = {A Part Power Set Model for Scale-Free Person Retrieval},
     booktitle = {International Joint Conference on Artificial Intelligence (IJCAI)},
     year = {2019},
 }